It's your right

 “Clear it, again and again”

-If you have already been cured, it’s important to stay blood-aware because unlike some other infections, your body doesn’t protect you from new infections, and you could get hep C again.
-The good news is, if you get hep C again, you can be cured again (and again and again).
+If you have already been cured, it’s important to stay blood-aware, your body doesn’t protect you from a new exposure to hep C (which means another possible infection), so you can get hep C again.
+The good news is, if you get hep C again, you can be cured again (and again and again) through getting treated again - no problem.
 Simple as that.
-It’s good to know that once you are cured, you won’t pass it on to anyone else.
+It’s good to know that once you are cured, you won’t pass hep C on to anyone else.
 You’ll be looking after your health and the whole community will benefit.
 It’s Your Right.

 “You don’t have to stop”